Why is it important?

 “Data gathering is a means to improve the situation of children.
 The Global Study bridges the gaps in data collection and generates momentum for renewed commitment to uphold the human rights of all children in detention”, defined Benoit van Keirsbilck, director of DCI-Belgium.

-Defence for Children International and Human Rights Watch co-convene the 170-member NGO Panel to coordinate joint advocacy and lobbying efforts towards the launch, completion and follow-up of the Global Study.
+Defence for Children International and Human Rights Watch co-convene the 175-member NGO Panel to coordinate joint advocacy and lobbying efforts towards the launch, completion and follow-up of the Global Study.

 Following intensive advocacy in 2014 led by DCI together with a limited group of other NGOs, on 18 December 2014, by resolution 69/157 the United Nations General Assembly (UNGA) officially requested for the Global Study to be carried out.
 In October 2016, Prof. Manfred Nowak (Austria) was appointed as Independent Expert to lead the Global Study.

-Throughout 2018 and 2019, research groups have collected data and practices through questionnaires sent to all UN Member States.
-The NGO Panel, through active lobbying at the international level has succeeded in creating discussions and putting deprivation of liberty at the centre of the international political agenda.
+Throughout 2018 and 2019, research groups collected data and good practices through questionnaires sent to all UN Member States.
+The NGO Panel, composed now of over 175 NGOs, through active lobbying at national, regional and international level succeeded in creating discussions and putting deprivation of liberty at the centre of the international political agenda.

 “Without Defence for Children International there would be no Global Study on Children Deprived of Liberty.”

-Once the Study has been delivered, States are expected to implement the good practices identified.
+Now that the Study has been delivered, States are expected to implement the good practices identified and ensure a follow up of the recommendations.
 As Prof. Manfred Nowak outlined: “if there is no follow-up, the work done will be lost.”

 Defence for Children International and the NGO Panel remain thus very committed to share the important recommendations of the Global Study and identify together with relevant UN bodies the most appropriate follow up.